Northville High School: Music and the Arts

-Northville High School has award-winning choir and band departments.
+Northville High School has award-winning choir, band, and orchestra departments.
 There are 8 choirs, 3 of which are audition-based, under the direction of Ms. Richert, including acapella groups Backbeat and Treblemakers.
-There are multiple bands as well, marching and symphonic, including its very prestigious jazz band, all under the direction of Mr. Rumbell, who has been teaching band (and formerly choir as well), since 1972.
+There are multiple bands as well, marching, symphonic, and jazz, all under the direction of Mr. Rumbell, who has been teaching band (and formerly choir as well), since 1972.
+The Northville High Orchestra is under the direction of Dr. Ray-Hepp, and has received several accolades including being invited to perform at the 2026 Michigan Music Conference and the 2027 ASTA (American String Teachers Association) National Conference.